Alejogb1/job-board/blog-data/how-can-user-roles-buyer-seller-admin-determine-homepage-display.md

 id: "how-can-user-roles-buyer-seller-admin-determine-homepage-display"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve dealt with similar access control scenarios in quite a few projects, ranging from small e-commerce platforms to larger enterprise applications.
 The key, as with most things in software, is having a well-defined, scalable, and maintainable strategy for managing user roles and their associated permissions, particularly when it comes to tailoring the homepage experience.
 We're not just talking about hiding a few buttons; it’s about providing relevant content and features based on who’s actually logged in.
 Let’s break down how this can be achieved, focusing on both the logical design and practical implementation.

 My approach always starts with a clear separation of concerns.
-We need to abstract away the specifics of *how* the user roles are managed from *where* the homepage content is rendered.
+We need to abstract away the specifics of _how_ the user roles are managed from _where_ the homepage content is rendered.
 In other words, the homepage rendering logic shouldn’t be directly querying a user database or checking for specific role string matches.
 This leads to brittle code and makes future changes more complex.
 Instead, I prefer to utilize an authorization service or middleware that abstracts away these checks and simplifies it for rendering.

 Firstly, consider your data model.
 User roles are generally represented in your database alongside the user record, often as a single string or an integer referencing a separate roles table.
 However, I’ve seen more maintainable systems where a user has multiple roles.
 This allows for greater flexibility without having to constantly edit a singular role field when users’ responsibilities change.
 When handling multiple roles, it's best to use a relational table mapping users to roles; that's what I’ve found scales best long term.